Darius1023/ApplicantInterviewAssessmentApp.github.io/README.md

 Although it is subjective approach but it may have a bigger help in deciding who will be hired in your Precious Company.

+Now if you are interested.
+This is how I did it!

 Open Folder you want to save the Application.

 From folder directory type "cmd" and hit enter.